Discover UNESCO World Heritage Sites including Amber Fort and Jantar Mantar.

 - Personal expenses (insurance, drinks, camera fee etc.).

-- Tips for guides and drivers.
+- Tips for guide and driver.